theRealProHacker/dmg/README.md

 The software is licensed under CC BY-NC except for the directories `arab_tools` and `data` which are licensed under GPL v3.
 However, the license for `data/ner-gold-standard` is in that directory.

-# Reception

-> "The program seems almost perfect"

-> "Great work, congratulations!"

-> "I want to congratulate you and thank you.
-Many scientists and students of Islamic(-theologic) studies will profit greatly from your work"

-# Bachelor thesis

-This project is part of my bachelor thesis that will be published soon.